 Performance Target Outcomes - Service Providers

 In 2018, the PA State Coordinator was a team leader for the PDP Proposal review.
+She also serves as the Liasion to the Northeast SARE Administrative Council.
 Northeast SARE Pennsylvania State program sponsors two guest speakers at Penn State main campus, one in fall and one in spring as the sustainable ag cropping symposium, to feature emerging topics in sustainable agriculture.
 In addition to responding to many phone calls and emails (approximately 25) annually about grant programs, the state coordinator hosts exhibit tables throughout the year, to strengthen outreach.
 Finally, SARE publications, mainly “Building Soils for Better Crops” and “Managing Cover Crops Profitably” are distributed as educational resources to ASPs and farmers.

 Year 1 Outreach: